 Guidelines for Hunting on Our Land

 Coastal Mountains Land Trust owns and manages 38 Preserves, totaling 6665 acres of open space.
-26 of these have managed access (trails or water access) and are listed on our website at Preserve Webpages.
+28 of these have managed access (trails or water access) and are listed on our website at Preserve Webpages.
 10 do not have managed access or trails, but off trail access is still permitted on them.
 It is the users responsibility to navigate to, and stay on these Preserves, which have marked boundaries but not trailheads.
-Hunting is not permitted on six preserves, Fernalds Neck, Harkness, Hodson, McPheters, and Youngs Neck, due to original land donor intent.
-Hunting on the other 31 Preserves, over 6200 acres of land, subject to the following guidelines:
+Hunting is not permitted on six preserves, Fernalds Neck, Harkness, Hodson, McPheters, Beauchamp Point, and Youngs Neck, due to original land donor intent.
+Hunting on the other 32 Preserves, over 6200 acres of land, is permitted subject to the following guidelines:

 - Hunters must follow all relevant laws and rules as set by Maine Inland Fisheries and Wildlife